psyc201b/PSYC-201B/pages/syllabus.md

 Approximately every week, you'll receive a problem-set of questions covering that week's topics.
 Problem-sets will always be due the **Sunday before class at midnight PST**.
 You should complete and submit problems using the provided jupyter notebook template, containing both code and prose that answers the questions. **You are permitted to work on weekly assignments with other students**.
 However, you should list the names of all students you worked with.

 ### Midterm & Final
 The midterm will be a take-home exam that will consist of questions similar to the weekly problem-sets, **however you must complete the midterm by yourself**.

 You have a choice of options for the final including:
-- a novel analysis of your own/your lab's data or a publicly available open dataset
+- a novel analysis of your own/your lab's data
+- a novel analysis of a publicly available open dataset
 - paired problem-set generation, where you and another student will generate and score problem sets for each other
-- instructor provided final analysis project

 More details about the final will be provided later in the term and on this course website.